oddjobs-maple/odd_job_guides/swashbuckler/README.md

 We start off here by getting access to some of the meat of third job: Octopus and Gaviota (your summons!), and Homing Beacon.
-Homing Beacon is unfortunately only usable with a gun equipped, although it is possible to use it and then switch to melee.
-But it does really work as advertised: it has an infinitely long duration (well, as long as the target never dies&hellip;), and will cause you to always strike the target any time that it&rsquo;s possible for you to do so (i.e. you&rsquo;re in range and aiming in the relevant direction), regardless of any other other enemies that would obstruct your attack.
+Homing Beacon is unfortunately only usable with a gun equipped; it is possible to use it and then switch to melee, but it does not function properly when attacking with a melee weapon.
+But it does otherwise really work as advertised: it has an infinitely long duration (well, as long as the target never dies&hellip;), and will cause you to always strike the target any time that it&rsquo;s possible for you to do so (i.e. you&rsquo;re in range and aiming in the relevant direction), regardless of any other other enemies that would obstruct your attack.

 Then we save up some SP, because Burst Fire is unfortunately only better DPS once it&rsquo;s at roughly level &ge;11 or so.
 It could possibly vary a bit,